enspiral/handbook/ops-scope.md

 * Ensure all contributors are added to Cobudget
 * Distribute funds in Cobudget according to contributions
 * Update buckets when paid out
-* Reconcile total funds in Cobudget to total collab funding funds in my.enspiral

 **Role Optimisation**